 • Attend all healthcare appointments and follow your prescribed treatment plan.
 Take care of your emotional well-being

-• Keep in touch with your WCB adjudicator or case manager and your employer to let them know how you are feeling.
-This helps keep you connected to your workplace and helps your employer plan work that you are able to do as you recover.
+• Keep in touch with your WCB adjudicator or case manager, and your employer to let them know how you are feeling.
+This helps keep you connected to your workplace and your employer plan work that you are able to do as you recover.

 Your employer usually organizes the return to work process with you and your healthcare provider.
 Your union may be included, along with your WCB adjudicator or case manager.
 A plan is developed based on the recommendations of your healthcare provider and what you are able to do when you go back to work.